One Month in Italy – Our Itinerary

 Mt.
 Etna

 We had to take a three-hour bus to get there and back.
 The upside was that we got to see a lot of the interior, which was very pretty.
-The downside was that we wasted a good part of our time there sitting on a bus.
+The downside was that we wasted a good part of our time in Sicily sitting on a bus.

 The Best Western Hotel Mediterraneo in Catania (one night) was very nice.
 They helped us book a tour of Mt.
 Etna, which was with a local guide and only four of us total in the group.
 We also found some great food here.
 If you want to try exotic meats, Sicily is the place to do it.